kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 ### 3 Types of Actions We Can Do to the DOM
 * Manipulation
     - where we manipulate elements
-* Traveral
+* Traversal
-    - selecting an element based on the relationship with another element.
+    - Selecting an element based on the relationship with another element.
-        + example: select a child element of a known parent element like a list item child of an undordered list
+        + Example: select a child element of a known parent element like a `<Li>` child of an `<UL>`
 * Events
-    - listening to a specific event, like a mouse click or a key press, and having something execute.
+    - Listening to a specific event, like a mouse click or a key press, and having something execute

 ### DOM interfaces
 * [document](https://developer.mozilla.org/en-US/docs/Web/API/Document)